gvwilson/thirdbit/src/fiction/iffy/index.md

 *«status interrogative update compliance»*

-"Shut up," she muttered, half-awake.
-"I'm doin' my best.
+"I'm doin' my best." she muttered, only half-awake.
-An' anyway,
+"An' anyway,
 where were you when I needed you?"

 A floor plan of the governor's hidden base in Bharati appeared behind her eyes.